-Enprise Group is invested in five businesses – the wholly owned Enprise Solutions, joint ventures Datagate Innovation and Kilimanjaro Consulting, and holdings in iSell and Vadacom.
+Enprise Group is invested in five businesses – the wholly owned companies Enprise Solutions and Kilimanjaro Consulting, joint venture Datagate Innovation, and holdings in iSell and Vadacom.

-The business strategy behind the listing of Enprise Group on the NZAX is to create a platform for profitable growth through acquisitions as well as organic growth in existing business divisions.
+The business strategy behind the Enprise Group's listing on the NZX is to create a platform for profitable growth through acquisitions as well as organic growth in existing business divisions.

 Enprise Group's strategy for its investments is to unlock mutual synergies to accelerate growth for all.
 Vadacom and Enprise Solutions share a significant number of customers and have a similar target market.
 Datagate and iSell both target the same Managed Service Provider market and can link their sales and marketing functions to give each other sales introductions.
 The Kilimanjaro acquisition better utilises the cloud skills and infrastructure resources already deployed by Enprise Solutions.